Rick Perry Fast Facts

 June 4, 2015 - Announces he is running for president at a rally in Addison, Texas.

 July 24, 2015 - A Texas appeals court dismisses one of two criminal charges against Perry.
 The court agrees with the argument from Perry's legal team that a Texas law concerning "coercion of a public servant" violates Perry's First Amendment freedom of speech rights.
-It is, however, allowing a charge related to abuse of power, to move forward.
+The court is allowing a charge related to abuse of power to move forward.

 February 24, 2016 - The Texas Court of Criminal Appeals drops charges against Perry alleging he abused his power while in office.